Jacek Saryusz-Wolski

-Jacek Emil Saryusz-Wolski (born 19 September 1948 in Łódź) is a Polish diplomat and PiS (Law and Justice) politician.
+Jacek Emil Saryusz-Wolski (born 19 September 1948) is a Polish diplomat and PiS (Law and Justice) politician.
 He has been a Member of the European Parliament (MEP) since June 2004.
-He served as Vice President of the European Parliament (2004–2007).
-Saryusz-Wolski is chairman of the Executive Board of the “Foundation College of Europe”, in charge of the Natolin campus of the College of Europe.
+He served as vice president of the European Parliament (2004–2007).
+Saryusz-Wolski is chairman of the executive board of the “Foundation College of Europe”, in charge of the Natolin campus of the College of Europe.

 Early life and education

 Saryusz-Wolski comes from a family of the Jelita coat of arms.
 His father, Emil, a chemical engineer, was stationed with Polish troops in Britain during the Second World War, while his mother, Eryka, worked as a landscape gardener.

 He graduated from the First High School of "Nicolaus Copernicus" in Łódź and he obtained a degree in economics from the University of Łódź.
 He also completed postgraduate studies at the Centre Européen Universitaire in Nancy, France.
 In the 1970s he was a lecturer on the European Communities at the University of Łódź and in the 1980s he was an assistant professor in the Department of Socialist Political Economy of the University of Łódź.
 At the turn of the 1980s and 1990s led the Center for European Studies at the University of Łódź.